In this effort, I wanted to pass on a few ideas that may help others.

 To begin with, let's discuss the personal side to the move.
 I've been working with the Defense Cyber Crime Center (DC3) for almost 14 years.
 I've been with them since before they were even named DC3, and were just the Defense Computer Forensics Lab (DCFL) and the Defense Cyber Investigations Training Program (DCITP a.k.a.
 The 'TIP).
 Also, since we had "Cyber" in our agency name since the late 90's, I'm fully allowed to use it in regular conversation without drinks.

 I've said goodbye to DC3 once before, temporarily, as I moved on from being the Deputy Technical Lead of the Training Academy.
-I left with the weight of a serious case of burnout (i.e. with medical intervention), helping lead development of 20+ technical courses, managing my own technical team, and being a technical lead and presenter on a large contract re-compete... while helping write a book.
-I needed a break and getting into the down and dirty of regular forensic cases was the fix.
+I left with the weight of a serious case of burnout and needed a break.
+Getting into the down and dirty of regular forensic work was the fix.

-I joined my good friends Eoghan Casey, Terrance Maguire, and Chris Daywalt in their venture, cmdLabs as employee #1.
+I joined my good friends Eoghan Casey, Terrance Maguire, and Chris Daywalt in their venture, cmdLabs.
 We worked out awesome incident response cases together and delved into research projects and code development.
 At about this time, cmdLabs was acquired by Newberry Group, run by a CEO and VP that I had known for over a decade.
 Life was good and, after a cool-down period, I went back into DC3 on a separate contract to work on their Intrusions team.